middlebury/styleguide/_editorial/m.md

 **-mate**; words combined with -mate are closed (bandmate, classmate, hallmate, roommate) see suffixes

-**McCardell Bicentennial Hall**; John M. McCardell Jr. Bicentennial Hall; BiHall (See Named Buildings for guidelines on how to refer to this building)
+**McCardell Bicentennial Hall**; John M. McCardell Jr. Bicentennial Hall; Bi Hall (See Named Buildings for guidelines on how to refer to this building)

 **McCullough Student Center**; McCullough